Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   > [Info] Depending on the destination attribute, the additional drop-down lists displayed in the *Settings* section differ:
     - If the destination attribute is multi-language, the *Language* drop-down list is displayed additionally below the destination attribute.
     - If the destination attribute is multi-channel, the *Channel* drop-down list is displayed additionally below the destination attribute.
-    - If the destination attribute is multi-language and multi-channel, the *Language* and the *Channel* drop-down list are additionally displayed below the destination attribute.
+    - If the destination attribute is multi-language and multi-channel, the *Language* and the *Channel* drop-down lists are additionally displayed below the destination attribute.

 4. Select the appropriate language in the *Language* and/or the appropriate channel in the *Channel* drop-down list in the *Settings* section.
 In the *Language* drop-down list, all active languages are displayed.
 In the *Channel* drop-down list, all active channels are displayed.